 Work Sharp Guided Field Sharpener

 Of course you need something to sharpen your broadheads.
 If you’re an experienced hunter, though, you know there are quite a few other things you need to sharpen as well.
-That’s why we’ve put this sharpener at the top of our list.
-It’s versatile and can be used on just about any blade.
+That’s why we’ve put this on our list.
+It’s versatile and can be used as a broadhead sharpener and on just about any other blade.
 That could mean your knife or axe.
 It could even mean hooks when you go fishing in the summer.

 That’s not all we like, though.
 It’s also highly portable.
 You can easily pack it to take it on your hunts with you.
 Sure, you should probably sharpen your broadheads beforehand, but you never know when you might notice a blade you missed.
 Plus, you might want to sharpen your hunting knife before you field dress your quarry.
 You might even just want something to do up in your stand.